 Updated by Brad Jones on 25 August 2017.

-During your work week, there are probably lots of times that you find yourself copying and pasting information from Excel into Word, or the other way around.
+During your work week, there are probably lots of times that you find yourself copying and pasting information from Microsoft Excel into Word, or the other way around.

 This is how people often produce written reports based on data that’s accumulated and updated in a spreadsheet.
 Excel is a great program for everything from creating professional looking charts, to setting up a project management tracker — but when it comes to writing up a report, Word is a much better tool.